DemetrioReyes/clockwisefrontend/README.md

 ## License

-This project is proprietary software developed for ClockWise Payroll System.
+This project is proprietary software developed for Smart Punch Payroll System.

 ## Version